hrdkmishra/playserverless.jssh/README.md

 5. [ ] cp - Copy files or directories
 6. [ ] mv - Move or rename files and directories
 7. [ ] rm - Remove files or directories
+8. [ ] cat - Concatenate files and print on the standard output
+9. [x] clear - Clear terminal screen